Double entry accounting: How it works for your business

 Tax considerations for double-entry bookkeeping

-The Canada Revenue Agency (CRA) requires most small businesses to use the accrual (double-entry) method of bookkeeping, but it allows farmers, fishers, and self-employed commission-based salespeople to use the single-entry system.
+The Canada Revenue Agency (CRA) requires most small businesses to use the accrual method, which relies on double-entry bookkeeping.
+Farmers, fishers, and self-employed commission-based salespeople may use the single-entry system.

 Resources and tools for double-entry bookkeeping